safetyWhat/ticTacToe/README.md

 Player arrays?
 As each player takes their turn, their "cells" are logged into an array.
 After each turn the player arrays get searched for winning combinations.
 If one is found that player gets recognized as the winner.
 Actually only have to search the array of the player that just took their turn.
 Place function within playRound to search player array for winning combination.
+Currently able to create ID for each button in DOM creation of board.
+Should be able to use that to log which squares are claimed by players.
+Once a player has a winning combination, they are declared.